garden-io/garden/docs/reference/module-types/templated.md

 ## Description

 A special module type, for rendering [module templates](../../using-garden/module-templates.md).
-See the [Module Templates guide](../../using-garden/module-templates.md) for more information.
+See the [Config Templates guide](../../using-garden/module-templates.md) for more information.

-Specify the name of a ModuleTemplate with the `template` field, and provide any expected inputs using the `inputs` field.
+Specify the name of a ConfigTemplate with the `template` field, and provide any expected inputs using the `inputs` field.
 The generated modules becomes sub-modules of this module.

 Note that the following common Module configuration fields are disallowed for this module type:
 `build`, `description`, `include`, `exclude`, `repositoryUrl`, `allowPublish`, `generateFiles`, `variables` and `varfile`